Solstice (1990 video game): Plot

 On the eve of the winter solstice, Morbius the Malevolent kidnaps Eleanor, Princess of Arcadia, to sacrifice her ritually and become the Evil Baron of Darkness.
 Shadax the wizard, after witnessing the kidnapping, heads to Morbius' stronghold, the fortress Kâstleröck, to rescue Eleanor.
 Once while researching Kâstleröck in the Library of Arcadia to find a way to overthrow Morbius, Shadax learned of a secret entrance into Kâstleröck and the whereabouts of the Staff of Demnos, an ancient weapon with the power to defeat Morbius.
 The staff was hidden in Kâstleröck because that was where Morbius would least expect to find it.
-Morbius' spies searched for the Staff but did not find it because it was broken into six pieces and made invisible.
+Morbius' spies searched for the Staff, but did not find it because it was broken into six pieces and made invisible.
 However, every one hundred years on the winter solstice, all six pieces become visible.
 Knowing a way in, Shadax enters Kâstleröck to reassemble the Staff of Demnos, overthrow Morbius' forces of darkness, and save Princess Eleanor.
 Upon restoring the Staff of Demnos, Shadax seeks out and frees Eleanor from imprisonment and destroys Morbius with the Staff.

 Development and release

 Conception and design

 The development of Solstice was initiated by the programmer Mike Webb of Software Creations, who desired to create a Knight Lore-style isometric title for the NES.
 Solstice is the first original game to be developed within the company, which had previously only developed converted titles between 8-bit consoles.
 Mark Wilson, having previously worked as a programmer and a graphics artist for the company, saw Webb's proposal as an opportunity to attempt the role of a video game designer.

-In spite of his personal dislike of isometric games up to that point, Wilson thought it sensible to create an isometric title as the company's first original work, as no such format had previously been attempted on the NES.
+In spite of his personal dislike of isometric games up to that point, Wilson thought it was sensible to create an isometric title as the company's first original work, as no such format had previously been attempted on the NES.
 Over the course of four weeks, Wilson designed the entire game as sketches and notes on paper, often within a McDonald's on Oxford Road.
-All the game's item positions and events were placed on a "master map" hand-drawn on a very large sheet of graph paper, and were based on Wilson's understanding of what the player might think or need at any particular point.
+All of the game's item positions and events were placed on a "master map" hand-drawn on a very large sheet of graph paper, and were based on Wilson's understanding of what the player might think or need at any particular point.
 This detailed approach put Wilson at odds with Webb, who failed to see why such an amount of time would be taken to design a game as opposed to expediently inserting rooms into a map at random.
 At one point, Webb presented Wilson with an alternate map created by his girlfriend the previous night, which consisted of 255 randomly-connected empty rooms.
 Out of guilt for their furious arguments and pleasure with the final product, Wilson would ultimately give Webb a co-designer credit in the game's attract mode screens.
-Wilson would later regret this action; during a subsequent interview with Wilson at MicroProse, one of the interviewers falsely identified Webb as the game's sole designer.
+Wilson would later regret this action.
+During a subsequent interview with Wilson at MicroProse, one of the interviewers falsely identified Webb as the game's sole designer.